korelkashri/VersionsTrack/README.md

 # On browser [chrome recommanded]: localhost:5000
 ```

+### Base Configuration
+At the first application run, the system will automatically create an admin user:
+Username: 'admin'
+Password: 'admin'
+To edit system's users: Login to admin user, in side navigation bar select 'Admin Panel', there you will be able to modify, create, and remove users in/from the system.

 ## Features
-* Versions basic identifires: Previous version id, This version id (e.g. From: 3.0.0 To: 3.0.1)
+* Versions basic identifiers: Previous version id, This version id (e.g. From: 3.0.0 To: 3.0.1)
 * Version properties: Unique changes that applied in specific version (e.g. Features, Solved Bugs, etc..)
 * Easy to use web-based interface, designed with [MaterializeCSS](https://materializecss.com/)
 * Versions search by version-id, version release date, and versions/properties descriptions.